hacktoon/nami/README.md

 ## ROADMAP
-- draw zone regions by horizontal and vertical lines, not topology

 - set biome as {
     temp > x
     rain > 4
   }
-  - zone river follows an independent path from downstream to each tributary joint

 - create secondary biomes for zones

-  if point is lake
-    all inner regions

-  - draw rivers
-  - draw roads
-- ZoneMap
-  - steps after region fill - setting regions' surface type by priority:
 - conclude wrapGet migration for grids